Define Electron Affinity in Chemistry

-The halogen possesses large affinities indicating the strong tendency to pick up electrons or act as powerful oxidizing agents.
+The halogen possesses a large affinity indicating the strong tendency to pick up an electron or act as powerful oxidizing agents.
 The charge density of fluorine is greater than the chlorine atom due to the small size of the fluorine atom.
 Therefore, the electron affinity of chlorine greater than the fluorine atom.
 This indicates that chlorine should be the strongest oxidizing agent.
 In fact, fluorine has been found to be the strongest oxidizing agent among all environmental elements.
-Therefore, oxidizing trends of halogen, F > Cl > Br > I but affinities trends, F < Cl > Br > I. The oxidizing power of halogen atoms explains by oxidation potential of redox reactions and bond dissociation energy of halogen atoms.
+Therefore, oxidizing trends of halogen, F > Cl > Br > I but affinities trends, F < Cl > Br > I. The oxidizing power of halogen atoms explains by the oxidation potential of redox reactions and bond dissociation energy of halogen atoms.

 - As the vales of chemical potential (E0) increases, the oxidizing power also increases.
 Values of E0 for halogen molecule like F2 = -186.6 kcal/mol, Cl2 = -147.5 kcal/mole, Br2 = -136.5 kcal/mole, I2 = 122.6 kcal/mole.
 These value clerly shows that E0 values of flurine molecule is highest, thus flurine is strongest oxidizing agent.

 - The strongest oxidizing property also explains by small value of chemical bond dissociation energy of fluorine molecule.
 Dissociation energies of non-polar halogens molecule, F2 = 1.64 eV/mole, Cl2 = 2.48 eV/mole, Br2 = 2.00 eV/mole, I2 = 1.56 eV/mole.